 Let’s be honest for a second.
 If you had told me five years ago that we’d be trusting artificial intelligence to reconcile complex cross-border tax liabilities… I probably would have laughed you out of the room.
 It felt too sci-fi.
 Too risky.
-But here we are in 2026, and the landscape of tax automation hasn’t just shifted; it’s practically unrecognizable.
+But here we are in 2026, and the landscape of AI tax automation hasn’t just shifted; it’s practically unrecognizable.

 I believe the days of endlessly wrestling with VLOOKUPs and staring cross-eyed at depreciation schedules at 2 AM are finally drawing to a close.
 And frankly?
 It’s about time.

-Beyond Basic Data Entry
+AI Tax Automation Beyond Basic Data Entry

 Historically, when we talked about “tax automation,” we meant rules-based software.
 You know the drill… if X happens in column A, put Y in column B. It was rigid.
 It was brittle.
 If a client changed a vendor name slightly or a new tax nexus was established overnight, the whole system would throw a tantrum.